British T-class submarine: Postwar modification and service

 In January 1948, it was formally acknowledged that the main operational function of the British submarine fleet would now be to intercept Soviet submarines slipping out of their bases in Northern Russia to attack British and Allied merchant vessels.
-The following April, the Assistant Chief of Naval Staff, Rear-Admiral Geoffrey Oliver, circulated a paper in which he proposed that British submarines take a more offensive role by attacking Soviet submarines off the Northern Russian coast and mining the waters in the area.
+The following April, the Assistant Chief of Naval Staff, Rear-Admiral Geoffrey Oliver, circulated a paper in which he proposed that British submarines take a more offensive role in case of war by attacking Soviet submarines off the Northern Russian coast and mining the waters in the area.
 With the dramatically reduced surface fleet following the end of the Second World War, he commented that this was one of the few methods the Royal Navy had for "getting to the enemy on his home ground."
-It was also important that the Royal Navy to have adequate modern submarines for surface fleet units to be able to train in up to date anti-submarine warfare tactics.
+It was also important for the Royal Navy to have adequate modern submarines for surface fleet units to be able to train in up-to-date anti-submarine warfare tactics.

 Starting in 1948, eight newer all-welded boats underwent extensive "Super-T" conversion at Chatham Dockyard.
 The modifications included the removal of deck guns and the replacement of the conning tower with a "fin", a smooth-surfaced and far more symmetrical and streamlined tower.
-An extra battery was installed, and a new section of hull inserted to accommodate an extra pair of motors and switchgear.
-This varied between 14 ft in the earlier conversions and 17 ft 6 in in the later ones.
-These changes allowed an underwater speed of 15 kn or more and increased the endurance to around 32 hours at 3 kn.
+An extra battery was installed, and a new section of hull, 14 ft long in the earlier conversions and 17 ft 6 in in the later ones, inserted to accommodate an extra pair of motors and switchgear.
+These changes allowed an underwater speed of 15 kn or more, and increased the endurance to around 32 hours at 3 kn.
 The first boats to undergo this modification were in November 1948 – March 1951, followed by in June 1949 – September 1951.
 The programme was completed with the conversion of in February 1954 – June 1956.